perishllc/nautilus/README.md

    - Prefix usernames with an @
 - [ ] Change default theme to a darker color. **CSS Hex Color TBD**
 - [ ] Increase 'Receive' screen font size of NANO Address by 50%.
 Reduce QR Code size by 30%
+- [ ] Advanced theming support

 #### Changes so far
 - [x] removed natricons
 - [x] most branding / strings replaced with Nautilus
 - [x] experimenting with themes
 - [x] start changing the send screen
+- [x] update icons
+- [ ] use json data on the send screen
+- [ ] cache json from /reps and /known
 - [ ] set random representative for new accounts using nano.to/reps?json=true
-- [ ] cache json from /reps and /known